tildeholmqvist/connected/README.md

 ## Bugs and Issues

-Overall the website is working correctly, and the main code is free from errors, except for the [Summernote related ones](#summernote-errors).
+Overall the website is working correctly, and the main code is free from errors, except for the [Summernote-related ones](#summernote-errors).

 I encountered a bug when using the discussion ID as a button attribute.
 However, removing this attribute caused the button to malfunction, so I left it unchanged.

 ### Unfixed Bugs

-When a user is creating their own discussion post, they are able to submit the post with invalid input in the textarea.
+When a user is creating their discussion post, they can submit the post with invalid input in the text area.

-Although users are required to insert a valid title, the discussion will still be posted even if the textarea contains invalid content.
+Although users are required to insert a valid title, the discussion will still be posted even if the text contains invalid content.

 For the time being, I have chosen to leave this bug unresolved.
 Since site administration approval is required before discussion posts are displayed to all users, an empty or invalid discussion post does not significantly impact the user experience.

 When users click on 'Forgot your password?', they're unable to reset their password.
 Although this is a significant issue, it's not directly related to this project, as it's a mockup site.
 Therefore, I've chosen not to address this problem.

-However, addressing these issue is a potential future improvement that I will consider implementing.
+However, I will carefully consider implementing these identified issues as potential areas for future improvement.

 ## Deployment - Heroku

-The website was deployed through the hosting platform Heroku, from it's GitHub repository.
+The website was deployed through the hosting platform Heroku, from its GitHub repository.

 ### Create the Heroku App
 - Create an account or log in to [Heroku](https://dashboard.heroku.com/apps).